In this “What is Google Cloud Platform” tutorial, we will be discussing the following topics:

 Step 3: The web page that appears next lets you select an existing project which you can search in the search tab.
 You can also click on the plus sign to add a new one.

 Step 4: Next click on the drop-down option on the left corner and select Compute Engine.

 Step 5: Now, click on Create to create the instance.

 Step 6: Now, fill in the details for your instance.
 You can customize your instance specifications to suit your needs.
 The cost, for instance, may vary as per the location and memory you choose.

 Step 7: Fill in the details and click on Create.

 Step 8: And there you go, you have your instance ready!

 Step 9: Compute Engine provides tools to manage your SSH keys and help you connect to either Linux or Windows Server instances.

 On clicking the browser window, a CLI will appear where you can run your commands.

-And now that you are well aware of Google Cloud services and their innovative tools, you must also be familiar with why Google Cloud tends to stand out among the rest of the cloud providers.
-It comes to no surprise that a company like Google Cloud, with its abundant services and experiences in the area of making some excellent products, has never failed to impress its customers.
+And now that you are well aware of what is Google Cloud Platform, Google Cloud services, and their innovative tools, you must also be familiar with why Google Cloud tends to stand out among the rest of the cloud providers.
+It comes as no surprise that a company like Google Cloud, with its abundant services and experiences in the area of making some excellent products, has never failed to impress its customers.